mikeroyal/Self-Hosting-Guide/README.md

 [TubeSync](https://github.com/meeb/tubesync) is a PVR (personal video recorder) for YouTube.
 Or, like Sonarr but for YouTube (with a built-in download client).
 It is designed to synchronize channels and playlists from YouTube to local directories and update your media server once media is downloaded.

+[Castopod](https://code.castopod.org/adaures/castopod) is an open-source hosting platform made for podcasters who want engage and interact with their audience.

+[Syncthing](https://syncthing.net/) is a continuous file synchronization program.
+It synchronizes files between two or more computers in real time.

 [Wyze](https://wyze.com/) is a great security and monitoring application to live stream HD video from the security cameras from anywhere in the world.

 [Restic](https://restic.net/) is a modern backup program that can back up your files: from Linux, BSD, Mac and Windows.
 To many different storage types, including self-hosted and online services. easily, being a single executable that you can run without a server or complex setup. effectively, only transferring the parts that actually changed in the files you back up.